 Club Drugs Defined

 Club drugs are grouped under the category of psychoactive drugs.
-Teenagers and young adults who are active in the nightclub scene may encounter these types of drugs.
+Teenagers and young adults who are active in the nightclub scene may encounter these types of drugs and need to know how to stay strong to avoid peer pressure to abuse.
 Club drugs affect the central nervous system, causing significant alterations in mood and actions.
 Some club drugs have FDA approval to treat medical issues; however, using them recreationally is abusive and illegal.
 Common club drugs include methylenedioxymethamphetamine (“Ecstasy” or “XTC”), ketamine (“special K” or “vitamin K”), methamphetamine (“speed” or “meth”), and lysergic acid diethylamide (LSD or “acid”).
 Abuse of club drugs can cause significant health issues, especially if college students combine them with alcohol.

 - What Are Club Drugs?